HarwinBorger/SpaceFramework/README.md

 [![Bower version](https://img.shields.io/github/license/harwinborger/spaceframework)](https://github.com/HarwinBorger/SpaceFramework/blob/master/LICENSE)

 # SpaceFramework
-The SpaceFramework is a front-end framework build in SASS which focuses on building websites rapidly, responsive and pixel perfect.
-The framework helps you with centralizing typography, centralizing layouts elements and delivering vertical alignment on typography and elements.
-Each component you create, can be placed modular in the website and writing exceptions belongs to the past.
+The SpaceFramework is a SCSS framework build for front-end professionals and can be used to align elements pixel perfect on a virtual raster grid.
+The framework helps you with centralizing typography and the preserving of equivalent spaces between elements.

+Extensive knowledge of typography and alignments is required to use the framework optimally.
+Therefor a good collaboration between UX/UI designers and front-end developers is advised.

 Were most front-end frameworks focus only on the horizontal grid, the SpaceFramework works differently.
 Instead it has a strong focus on the vertical grid and the vertical rhythms.
 The horizontal grid is of course just as important.
 But there are plenty of those already.
 The vertical algorithm ensures you perfect balanced websites.